Sean Hayes: Broadway

 He made his Broadway debut in the April 2010 Broadway revival of the musical Promises, Promises.
 He received a nomination for the Drama League Award for Distinguished Performance, and was nominated for a Tony Award for Best Actor in a Musical.

 Hayes was host of the 64th Annual Tony Awards on June 13, 2010, on CBS.

 Hayes starred in the Broadway production An Act of God, June 6 to September 4, 2016, after engagements in Los Angeles and San Francisco.

 In 2022, Hayes portrayed pianist Oscar Levant in the play by Doug Wright entitled Good Night, Oscar which premiered at the Goodman Theatre in Chicago.
 He reprised the role on Broadway at the Belasco Theatre, beginning in April 2023.
 He received rave reviews for his performance earning a Tony Award for Best Actor in a Play.
 He also received the Drama Desk Award for Outstanding Lead Performance in a Play.
 In February 2025, it was announced that Hayes would make his debut on the West End reprising this role in a production at the Barbican Theatre in the summer of 2025.

+Hayes currently starts in the one-man play The Unknown, Off-Broadway at Studio Seaview, having begun previews on January 31, 2026, with the run slated to end on April 12, 2026.

 Other television work

 On November 15, 2010, he appeared in a satirical PSA for the repeal of Don't Ask, Don't Tell on The Daily Show with Jon Stewart.
 In a 2008 interview in The New York Times, Hayes talked about a television project, BiCoastal, about "a guy with a wife and kids in California and a boyfriend in New York" for Showtime.
 He was the host of An All Star Tribute to James Burrows.
 Hayes has also guest starred as Buddy Wood on the NBC sitcom Parks and Recreation.
+Hayes starred in and was one of the executive producers for the Netflix series Q-Force, released September 2, 2021.